 The fair value of common stock option awards to employees and directors is calculated using the Black-Scholes option pricing model.
 The Black-Scholes model requires subjective assumptions regarding future stock price volatility and expected time to exercise, along with assumptions about the risk-free interest rate and expected dividends, which affect the estimated fair values of these awards.
 The expected term of options granted is derived from historical data on employee exercises and post-vesting employment termination behavior.
-The expected volatility is based on the historical volatilities of the common stock of comparable publicly traded companies based on the Company's belief that it currently has limited historical data regarding the volatility of its stock price on which to base a meaningful estimate of expected volatility.
-The risk-free rate selected to value any particular grant is based on the U.S. Treasury rate that corresponds to the expected term of the grant effective as of the grant.
+The expected volatility is based on the historical volatilities of our common stock.
+The risk-free rate selected to value any particular grant is based on the US Treasury rate that corresponds to the expected term of the grant effective as of the date of the grant.
 The expected dividends assumption is based on the Company's history and expectation of dividend payouts.
 These factors could change in the future, affecting the determination of stock-based compensation expense in future periods.